 Official site: www.spsg.de/en/palaces-gardens/object/new-palace/

-4. Museum Barberini
+4. See the Old Masters at Museum Barberini

 One of the newest attractions in this extremely old city, Museum Barberini opened in 2017 on the Old Market Square site once occupied by the former Barberini Palace, destroyed during a WWII bombing raid.
 Already regarded as one of the top art museums in Germany, the facility's bright, modern galleries are home to a large collection of works from the country's leading painters, stretching from the time of the Old Masters to contemporary art.